Aranguez/agileEngine-test/README.md

 # Simple text editor
-A text editor with ReactJS
+A text editor with ReactJS.
 Thanks for the coding challenge, hope you like it.

 ## Initial setup